 How much is it?

 As with most premium packages, you can subscribe by the month or all-at-once, at a discount.
-For 2016, we expect the following rates (still to be announced):
+For this year, we expect the following rates (still to be announced):

 Early bird (before the season starts): $199/season

 Regular: $219/season, ~$32/mo

 Free trial: usually during first week of season